- Reference Number: HEY674/2026

 Introduction

-This leaflet has been produced to give you general information following your discharge from your pain treatment.
-Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
+This leaflet has been produced to give you general information about your treatment.
+Most of your questions should be answered by this leaflet.
+It is not meant to replace the discussion between you and your doctor but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

 - If you have had sedation, you are advised not to operate machinery, drink alcohol or sign legally binding documents.